iSchomer/Dualfoil_Storage_Device/user_guide.md

       end if
 ```

 lastly line 1010:
-_note: only location where file 13 is written to or read from; unclear purpose_
+Note: only location where file 13 is written to or read from; unclear purpose

 ```fortran
       icheck = 0 ! check that all the data is read in correctly for a restart